brimdata/zed/docs/language/grouping/README.md

 Instead of a simple field name, any of the comma-separated `by` groupings could be based on the result of an [expression](../expressions/README.md).
-The expression must be preceded by the name that will hold the expression result for further processing/presentation downstream in your ZQL pipeline.
+The expression must be preceded by the name that will hold the expression result for further processing/presentation downstream in your Zed pipeline.

-In our sample data, the `answers` field of Zeek `dns` events is an array that may hold multiple responses returned for a DNS query.
+In our sample data, the `answers` field of Zeek `dns` records is an array that may hold multiple responses returned for a DNS query.
 To see which responding DNS servers generated the longest answers, we can group by both `id.resp_h` and an expression that evaluates the length of `answers`